laurensmartina/fundaQuery/README.md

 ## Usage

-When running composer install you can configure the application and the parameters.yml will be created for you.

 Available commands:

 * funda:query     Fetch a list of real estate that is for sale, sorted by the top 10 real estate agents.